grrrwaaa/courses/datt4950/evo.md

 ---

+## Pause

+At this point, it is becoming clear that the effectiveness of evolution depends very much on the genetic representation, and its semantics.
+It may be useful to consider this an *intermediate language*.
+What does this mean?
+A very common and very general method of solving problems (mathematical, computational, and otherwise), is to translate the problem into a more convenient language.
+We saw that our agents could reason about neighbours more easily when the neighbour poses where translated out of global space and into the coordinate space of the agent itself.
+Similarly, the turtle graphics language made it very easy to create simple line drawings, and with just a handful of special tokens quite complex structures, but there are still many shapes this language is unable or very unlikely to express.
+Simply, some languages work better than others for certain problems.
+This may related to the reason why so many species share huge sequences of the same DNA.

+We don't want to make our intermediate language to too restrictive, else it will not be powerful and extensible enough to encompass a wide enough range of expected and unexpected solutions.
+For example, we saw how creating an intermediate language of predefined words ensured we have readable (if nonsense) sentences, whereas translating into random numbers and arithmetic symbols opened the possibility of invalid expressions, but also was able to discover unexpected methods (such as using comment symbols for neutral drift).
+However, we also don't want our intermediate language so powerful and extensible that it becomes inefficient or intractable to actually apply, or upon which evolution has barely a chance to have impact.

+There are clearly two sides to this: the *syntax* of the language, which mainly affects how mutations can be applied, and what kinds of transformations result; and the *semantics* of the language, which define the basic primitive concepts from which phenotypes are produced, and the potential variety in the population.

+---

 ## Evolving agents

 For a more ambitious, but more interesting challenge, we can try to build up a population of evolving agents whose phenotypic behaviour is a unique *program*, which processes information from the environment through a number of internal "neural nodes", resulting in actions, or actuator potential signals that in turn cause actions in the exterior world.

 ![agent diagram](img/agent_diagram.png)

+**Possible outputs include:**

+- Changing internal mental states, such as memory stores, or dispositions.
+- Locomotion.
+Ideally modeled as signals sent to simulated locomotory systems, rather than simple changes of velocity/orientation.
+- Consumption.
+Extraction of materials from the environment, e.g. food.
+	- Vice versa, expulsion of materials back into the environment, e.g. building, defecation.
+- Communication.
+Pheromone deposits, noises, visual signals, etc.
+- Growth.
+Although this is not usually something under an organisms' control for larger organisms, it may be at the cellular level.
+- Reproduction.
+Clearly this is only an internal choice for organisms that reproduce asexually.

+> If it is helpful, you may imagine the buttons you can press to control a videogame character.
+Each button is an output.

 **Possible inputs include:**